 Adult learning sessions could involve sources of ignition, such as in a cooking class or electrical maintenance.
 Consider if it’s the teacher’s responsibility or the building manager’s to ensure proper fire safety in communicated.

 Appoint A Trusted Fire Safety Services Provider

 To ensure your business remains compliant and meets British Standards, it’s advisable to form a working relationship with a trusted fire safety services provider.

-Churches Fire is a nationwide company dedicated to supplying the best solutions to customers both large and small.
+Churches Fire & Security is a nationwide company dedicated to supplying the best solutions to customers both large and small.
 We can provide your educational facility with fire extinguishers, emergency lighting, fire alarms, kitchen suppression, fire safety signage and many more services.

 When staff, students, visitors, contractors and suppliers arrive at the school, be sure to explain the fire safety practices as appropriate.